damianoamatruda/masters-of-renaissance/deliverables/communication-protocol.md

 2. `NON_STORABLE` - a non-storable resource is trying to be added/removed to a resource container
 3. `CAPACITY_REACHED` - the resource transfer requests that the number of resulting resources in the container is either less than zero or greater than the container's capacity
-4. `DUPLICATE_BOUNDED_RESOURCE` - a resource is trying to be added to a shelf while there's another shelf bound to the same resource type
+4. `DUPLICATE_BOUNDED_RESOURCE` - a resource is trying to be added to a shelf while there is another shelf bound to the same resource type

 **ErrResourceTransfer (server)**